LWC and Apex

 In this article we'll describe the process for logging in LWC in conjunction with Apex.
-We will examine how Pharos associates two different types of logs together under a single umbrella.
+We will examine how Triton associates two different types of logs together under a single umbrella.

 We'll assume that the start of our user flow originates from a button click (an LWC action) and then continues on the back end in Apex.
 Our goal is to link together the two types of logs.
 Let's begin with the LWC side.